github/developer.github.com/content/guides/getting-started.md

 There's a lot going on in this one little call, so let's break it down.
-First, the `-d` flag indicates we're doing a `POST`, using the `application/x-www-form-urlencoded` content type.
-All `POST` requests to the GitHub API should be JSON, as we're sending in this case.
+First, the `-d` flag indicates we're doing a `POST`, using the `application/x-www-form-urlencoded` content type (as opposed to `GET`).
+All `POST` requests to the GitHub API should be in JSON.

 Next, let's look at the `scopes` we're sending over in this call.
 When creating a new token, we include an optional array of [_scopes_][scopes], or access levels, that indicate what information this token can access.
 In this case, we're setting up the token with _repo_ access, the most permissive scope in the GitHub API, allowing access to read and write to private repositories.
-See [the docs][scopes] for a full list of scopes.
+See [the scopes docs][scopes] for a full list of scopes.
+You should **only** request scopes that your application actually needs, in order to not freighten users with potentially invasive actions.

-The `201` status tells us the call was successful and the JSON returned contains the details of our new OAuth token.
-Now we can use the forty character `token` instead of username and password in the rest of our examples.
+The `201` status code tells us that the call was successful, and the JSON returned contains the details of our new OAuth token.
+Now, we can use the forty character `token` instead of a username and password in the rest of our examples.
 Let's grab our own user info again, using OAuth this time:

     curl -i -H 'Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4' \
         https://api.github.com/user

-A quick note about tokens. **Treat OAuth tokens like passwords.**
-Don't share them with other users or store them in insecure places.
+**Treat OAuth tokens like passwords!** Don't share them with other users or store them in insecure places.
 The tokens in these examples are fake and the names have been changed to protect the innocent.

 Now that we've got the hang of making authenticated calls, let's move along to the [Repositories API][repos-api].